CPAN-Security/security.metacpan.org/docs/security-policy-for-authors.md

 > may include embedded libraries, system libraries, prerequisite
 > modules or downstream software that uses this software.
 >
-> They may also forward this issue to CPANSec if they have not
+> They may also forward this issue to CPANSec.
-> already been copied on this.

 ## What Software this Policy Applies to